Data and Trading Communications (DTC) Protocol Test Client

 - The Sierra Chart Test Client does not support ZLib compression for historical price data on the primary DTC Protocol connection used for market data or trading.
 It is necessary to use a separate historical data connection for compression.
 In this case set Use Separate Historical Data Connection to True to use a separate connection.

-- Set the other Connection Details as required.
+- Set the other Service Settings as required.

 - Connection Details >> Executable File: If you want Sierra Chart to run a server executable file upon connection, then specify the path and filename to the server executable in the Connection Details >> Executable File box.
 The Server program will need to listen for a network connection on the specified Port.